-The Special Feeling of Ramadan
+Emotions of Ramadan

 Ramadan brings out a special feeling of emotional excitement and religious zeal among Muslims of all ages.
 Though fasting is mandatory only for adults, children as young as eight willingly observe fasting with their elders.
 Children look forward to the excitement of sighting the moon and eating special meals with their families.
 Adults appreciate the opportunity to double their rewards from God and seek forgiveness for past sins.
 As Ramadan emphasizes Muslim brotherhood and community all feel a particular closeness.